 Based in Cremona, the Friends of Stradivari network brings together instruments owned by collectors and stringed-instrument enthusiasts from around the world.
 The Strad Calendar 2018 celebrates twelve of these treasures, with this cello from the Fondazione Accademia Chigiana collection featuring in December.
 Text by John Dilworth

-The Accademia Musicale di Sienna posesses one of the rare early ‘Amatise’ Stradivari cellos, known as the ‘Chigiano’ after the only recorded previous owner, Count Guido Chigi Saracini of Sienna, who founded the Conservatoire in 1932.
-It has been seldom noted or seen outside Sienna itself.
-The Saracini are a very ancient and venerable Siennese family, including the seventeenth century lutenist and composer Claudio Saracini, known to and admired by Monteverdi.
+The Accademia Musicale di Siena possesses one of the rare early ‘Amatise’ Stradivari cellos, known as the ‘Chigiano’ after the only recorded previous owner, Count Guido Chigi Saracini of Siena, who founded the Conservatoire in 1932.
+It has been seldom noted or seen outside Siena itself.
+The Saracini are a very ancient and venerable Sienese family, including the seventeenth century lutenist and composer Claudio Saracini, known to and admired by Monteverdi.
 The Palazzo Chigi-Sarancini, present home of the Conservatoire, was acquired by the Sarancini around 1770 and Count Guido began the process of modifying the palace into a musical centre around 1920.
 The first professor of the cello there was Arturo Bonucci, husband of the violinist Pina Carmirelli.

 The ‘Chigiano’ cello itself was loaned by the Count to the Spanish cellist Gaspar Cassado between 1925 and 1927, but has since been part of the permanent collection in the conservatoire.